Preciso-GR/preciso-supply-chain-agent/README.md

 export PRECISO_MCP_ARGS='-m preciso_mcp.server'
 export GRAPHRAG_MCP_WORKDIR=/absolute/path/to/preciso-supply-chain/data/preciso
 export GRAPHRAG_EMBEDDING_PROVIDER=fallback
-export ANTHROPIC_API_KEY=your_local_key
 export SUPPLY_CENTER_CLAUDE_MODEL=claude-sonnet-5
 supply-center-api
 ```

 You can copy `.env.example` to `.env`, but the application does not load `.env` implicitly.
 Export it into the API process (for example, `set -a; source .env; set +a`) or use your process
 manager's environment support.
+You can also enter an Anthropic key in the Supply Center setup
+panel; it is held in memory by the local API process and is not returned to the browser or written
-Never place the key in `web/`; Vite client variables are visible
-to the browser.
+to disk.
+Never place the key in `web/`; Vite client variables are visible to the browser.

 The client starts the configured Preciso MCP stdio server; it does not reimplement
 backend behavior.
 In a second terminal, start the web application: